RiturajKulshresth/Edge-based-knowledge-inference-for-intelligent-vehicular-networks-ns3-SUMO/README.md

 To get the complete mobility file follow the tutorials online(https://www.youtube.com/watch?v=i5dRnaG707c&t=1s) The OSM/SUMO files are present in your dated folder and can be used too

+Copy the wave-net-device.cc and wave-net-device.h file given to the directory that its supposed to be in (/ns-allinone-3.30.1/ns-3.30.1/src/wave/model/), replacing the original one its needed for sendXe function

 PS:If you dont get NS3 and/or SUMO spend a week just looking at the screen.
 It really helps.

 PPS: To understand the application:  https://www.youtube.com/channel/UC8GCZM8z4DW4DkaNHtzfpBg